chanchann/blog/_posts/2025-04-07-langchain-func.md

 toc: true
 ---

-`langchainjs` is the official JS implementation of LangChain, with features highly consistent with the Python version, suitable for Node.js environments.
+`langchainjs` is the official JS implementation of LangChain, with features highly consistent with the typescript version, suitable for Node.js environments.

 ---